-In mid 1974, legislation was being passed and new legislation was proposed regarding security and privacy of criminal justice information systems.
+In mid 1974 legislation was being passed and new legislation was proposed regarding security and privacy of criminal justice information systems.
 A state-wide comprehensive data system was also under development.

-Because of pending legislation and fear of duplicating efforts in a state wide plan, grant application (DCJS Proposal #621 C) for implementation of the EMPIRE System, as it was designed in Phase I and II, was not approved for federal funding.
+Because of pending legislation and fear of duplicating efforts in a state wide plan, grant application (DCJS Proposal #621C) for implementation of the EMPIRE System as it was designed in Phase I and II was not approved for federal funding.

-An extension of the Phase II grant (#621 B) was requested by CPS and granted by DCJS for the amount of \$ 24,212.00 to accomplish the following objectives:
+An extension of the Phase II grant (621B) was requested by CPS and granted by DCJS for the amount of \$24,212.00 to accomplish the following objectives:

-- 1. Research and evaluate proposed Justice Department rules relating to criminal justice data banks. - Re-evaluate the Phase II design of the EMPIRE System ir relation to Justice Department rules. - 3.
+- 1. Research and evaluate proposed Justice Department rules relating to criminal justice data banks. - 2.
+Re-evaluate the Phase II design of the EMPIRE System in relation to Justice Department rules. - 3.
 Revise the design of the EMPIRE System to meet requirements as outlined in objective No. 1 and No. 2 above.

 In order to avoid unnecessary delays in implementation while awaiting the outcome of proposed legislation and state wide plans, the Erie County Legislature authorized funds in the amount of \$73,360.00 to cover consultant costs for developing a software program for interfacing with the NYSPIN computer system located in Albany, New York.
-This interface would be the only one of its kind in New York State and would give Erie County Law Enforcement agencies the capabilities of accessing state and federal files for information on stolen motor vehicles, state and federal warrants/wants issued, and criminal arrest histories through direct interface with DCJS.
+This interface would be the only one of its kind in New York State and would give Erie County Law Enforcement agencies the capabilities of accessing state and federal files for information on stolen motor vehicles, state and federal warrant/wants issued and criminal arrest histories through direct interface with DCJS.

-EMPIRE PHASE IV: Implementation (June 1975 to November 1977 - \$460,762.00 in Federal Funds)
+(June 1975 to November 1977 - \$460,762.00 in Federal Funds)

-Phase IV was the continuation of the implementation wherein programs were written, tested and documented for an Event Subsystem, a Profile Subsystem and a Geocoding Subsystem; and user training is accomplished; and users are provided with further system capabilities.
+Phase IV foresaw continuation of the project wherein programs were written, tested and documented.
+The enhancements include the Event Subsystem, Profile Subsystem, Geocoding Subsystem and training of users in methodology of these applications.